 During the arbitration, the accused and accuser might engage in trial by battle, the surviving victor being innocent of all charges.
 It appears that ancient courts relied upon a lawman to recite the law.

 But this person did not advocate and was typically someone belonging to the king’s court.
 Modern scholars believe many German tribes were outlaws who either fled Scandinavia or were banished.
 (Source) (See also).
 The 5th and 6th Century German invasions of Western Europe saw the end of the once highly developed, prosperous Roman legal profession.
 (See Chroust, The Legal Profession in Ancient Imperial Rome, 30 NOTRE DAME LAW.
 521 (1955); Chroust, The Legal Profession in Ancient Republican Rome, 30 NOTRE DAME LAW.
 97 (1954); Chroust, Legal Education in Ancient Rome, 7 J. LEGAL ED.
 509 (1955)).

 These tribes, including the earlier-ancient Romans before them, had no attorney-client advocacy system, mainly because no concept of legal “agency” existed. (acting on another’s behalf in law.

-Early Orators In Legal Causes Were The Closest We Had To Secular Lawyers?
+Early Orators In Legal Causes Were The Closest Thing We Had To Secular Lawyers?